Cast Iron Skillet Shrimp Fajitas

 • Cook shrimp and veggies separately.
 Cook shrimp in heated oil for 1-2 minutes on each side in a single layer.
 Repeat with any additional shrimp if needed.
 Place shrimp on a plate and set aside.
 Add sliced peppers and onion to the skillet and cook until softened, 7-10 minutes.

 • Assemble.
-Turn off heat and return shrimp to the pan.
-Stir together shrimp and pepper mixture.
+Turn off the heat and return the shrimp to the pan.
+Stir together the shrimp and pepper mixture.
 Squeeze lime juice over the shrimp and peppers mixture and sprinkle with chopped cilantro.
 Serve immediately with warm tortillas and optional additional toppings.
 Top fajitas with crema if desired.

 Notes